Understand Your Pipeline Usage

 Predicting Your Storage Needs

 The number of documents you get from your files depends on how you split them during indexing and the embedding dimensions of the model you use with your Embedder to obtain vector representations of your files.
-The formula for calculating storage units is: number of documents * multiplier
+The formula for calculating document storage units is: number of documents * multiplier

 .
 The vector dimension of the embedding model determines the multiplier.
 A dimension of 768 equates to a multiplier of 1.
 A dimension of 1024 equates to a multiplier of 1.3.